USAID says over 1m benefitted from 200 grants

 PESHAWAR: Over one million people in some of Pakistan’s most remote and underserved areas have benefitted from over 200 US government grants designed to improve the economic and social conditions in those communities.

-In a video message to the assembled representatives of Pakistani organisations, the US Consul General in Peshawar Jonathan Shrier said: "This programme helps the people of KP address local problems by implementing community-based solutions that will have both immediate and long-lasting impact."
+In a video message to the assembled representatives of Pakistani organisations, the US Consul General in Peshawar Jonathan Shrier said: “This programme helps the people of Khyber Pakhtunkhwa address local problems by implementing community-based solutions that will have both immediate and long-lasting impact.”

 The grants specifically seek to promote culture and arts, improve disaster preparedness, develop small-scale energy solutions, encourage social entrepreneurship, and empower vulnerable populations.